Alaiitoc/kata-python/flightRadar/README.md

 - Loading.py is a file used to update the data with the current flights
 - The results are in the streamlit webapp launched with: ```streamlit run Results.py```
     - In the webapp, the questions are computed separatly and therefore it may take some time to get all the answers

+## data

+Folder with the different data files in parquet.

+## kafka

+Folder with the dockercompose file required to launch a kafka instance.
+This folder also contains jupyter notebooks with python producer and consumer that can interact with the kafka cluster.

+## producer

+Folder with the files to launch the Kafka producer API.

+## consumer

+Folder with the files to launch the Kafka consumer API.

+## pyspark

+second version of the kata but wirh a spypsark implementation this time.
+(To be finished)